 - Pecans - I actually use walnuts and pecans pretty interchangeably in carrot cake.

-- Orange Zest or Lemon Zest – Personally, I do not usually add citrus.
+- Orange Zest or Lemon Zest – Personally, I don't usually add citrus.
 I love the classic sweetness that carrot cake gets from pineapple and carrot.
 But if you're a fan of a hint of orange in your desserts, some zest can brighten up the flavors and complement the warm spices with a subtle citrusy note.
 Try adding 1 to 2 teaspoons of finely grated zest to the batter.

 What is a Bundt Cake?